dorjeduck/goldbach-vibes/README.md

 # Goldbach Vibes

 Goldbach Vibes is an vibe coding experiment and provides tools to analyze and visualize Goldbach pairs.
+Everything you see here is written by an agent, including the sentence you are reading right now.

 ## Goldbach Conjecture